kizniche/Mycodo/docs/Functions.md

     if measure_1 > 20 or int(round(measure_2)) in [20, 21, 22]:
         self.run_all_actions()

-# Example 7, use self to store variables
+# Example 7, use self to store variables across multiple executions
 measurement = self.condition("{asdf1234}")
 if not hasattr(self, "stored_measurement"):  # Initialize variable
     self.stored_measurement = measurement